rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 To block a contact in Skype for Business:

--   Right-click the contact you want to block.
+1. Right-click the contact you want to block.
--   Click Change Privacy Relationship.
+2. Click **Change Privacy Relationship**.
--   Select click **Blocked Contacts**.
+3. Select click **Blocked Contacts**.

 #### How do I find contacts within my organization?

-In the **Search** field on the Skype for Business main window, type the name, email address, or phone number of the person for which you are looking.
+In the **Search** field on the Skype for Business main window, type the name, email address, or phone number of the contact you are looking for.

 #### How do I add an internal contact to my Contacts list?

 1. In the Skype for Business main window, click **Add a Contact**.
-2. From the dropdown menu, select **Add a Contact in my Organization**.
+2. From the drop-down menu, select **Add a Contact in my Organization**.
 3. In the search box, type the person's name, email alias, or phone number.
     As you type, a list of people who match the search terms is displayed.
-4. Scroll through the search returns list until you come to the person you want to add to your Contacts list.
+4. Scroll through the search returns list until you see the person you want to add to your **Contacts** list.
 Right-click the person's search listing, and then click **Add to Contacts List** .
 5. Select a group from the list to which to add your new contact.